 About The Financial Vulnerability Taskforce

-The Financial Vulnerability Taskforce is a newly created independent representative body covering the Personal Finance Sector whose ultimate purpose is to promote greater UNDERSTANDING, encourage appropriate BEHAVIOURS and establish GOOD PRACTICE in respect of consumer vulnerability.
-It will act as an informed source of positive influence on both policy makers, professionals and the general public alike.
+The Financial Vulnerability Taskforce is a newly created independent representative body covering the Personal Finance Sector.
+Its ultimate purpose is to promote greater UNDERSTANDING, encourage appropriate BEHAVIOURS and establish GOOD PRACTICE in respect of consumer vulnerability.
+Established as a Community Interest Company (CIC), it seeks to be an informed source of positive influence on policy makers, professionals and the general public alike.
 In doing so, we hope that professionals working across the Personal Finance Sector are increasingly seen as a ‘safe pair of hands’, especially by those who find themselves in vulnerable circumstances.

 Why has it been created?